Spring Break Checklist

 - I will check to make sure the hotel is legitimate.

 - I will read reviews to see if there have been problems with crime.

 Set Personal Limits

 If you plan to drink on Spring Break, decide how many drinks you are going to have before you go out.
-Intoxicated students are easy targets for pickpockets.
+Students are easy targets for pickpockets.
 Respect yourself, and set physical boundaries for intimate situations.

 - I will tell my parents/I will set my personal limits about alcohol, drugs and sex before I go out each night.